Lettings: A real-life example of how to use Lettings

 Generate, Manage and Edit the Invoice

-Click the Generate Invoices sub-option on the Invoices tab.
+Click the Generate Invoices sub-option on the Invoices section of the system.
 From here you can generate invoices only for specific Hirers if needed, so select John's Badminton Club from the Hirers list, a date range that includes the booking made previously, and then set an Invoice Date of your choice.
 In this case, as he is a new customer, you want John to confirm he is happy with what he is being invoiced for, so set the Invoice Status to Draft and enable the option Email Invoices to Hirers.
 This will send out a draft invoice when the process of generating invoices is complete.

 Click Next and select which of the invoices, covered by your choices on the previous page, you want to generate.
 In this case, select the invoice for John then click Next to create and email the invoice.